korchasa/awesome-chatgpt/readme.md

 - [madawei2699/myGPTReader](https://github.com/madawei2699/myGPTReader) - A community-driven way to read and chat with AI bots - powered by chatGPT.
 - [anc95/writely](https://github.com/anc95/writely) - ❤️‍🔥 A chrome extension as an alternative to Notion AI that goes beyond Notion AI. | 一个替代 Notion AI 的浏览器插件，不止于 Notion AI
 - [appleboy/CodeGPT](https://github.com/appleboy/CodeGPT) - A CLI written in Go language that writes git commit messages or do a code review brief for you using ChatGPT AI (gpt-4, gpt-3.5-turbo model) and automatically installs a git prepare-commit-msg hook.
+- [ChatRPG](https://medium.com/@seanhugg/chatrpg-a-text-adventure-game-with-an-inventory-and-health-system-using-chatgpt-d49d0969931c) - A Text Adventure Game with an Inventory and Health System using ChatGPT

 ## Other